-The Division offers fellowship training to general internists or specialists who seek to prepare themselves for a career in academic internal medicine.
+The Division offers fellowship training to general internists, family practitioners, or specialists who seek to prepare themselves for a career in academic internal medicine.
 The training program is focused on the development of clinical research skills.

-Most fellows hold a Doctor of Medicine degree and have completed residency training in internal medicine or family practice.
+Most fellows hold a MD or DO degree and have completed residency training in internal medicine or family practice.

 For each fellow, the program provides salary and benefits, office space, access to library and computer services, and shared secretarial support.
 Each fellow has access to funds for research, travel, and other educational activities.
 A faculty member, working in a field of interest to the fellow, is assigned as an advisor (mentor).
 Fellows have access to the full clinical resources of the Department of Medicine and may undertake collaborative efforts with other departments.

 The curriculum for fellows is individualized in consultation with the program director, Brian F. Gage, MD, MSc, and the fellow’s advisor (faculty mentor).
 All fellows participate in a weekly clinical research seminar.
 Fellows also participate in courses on professional development (oral presentation skills, manuscript preparation, quality management, medical informatics, and use of electronic resources).

 Fellows complete at least one graduate course, Designing Outcomes and Clinical (DOC) Research and typically take additional courses.

 Most fellows serve as attending physicians on the inpatient service for one month per year and attend in the outpatient medicine clinic of Barnes-Jewish Hospital 1-2 days per week.